Skip to content

 Per-tenant isolation

-Each tenant runtime has its own data directory; the platform proxy routes X-Entity headers to the right tenant and the runtime never sees other tenants' data.
+Each tenant runtime has its own data directory; the platform proxy routes the per-request Company selector (X-Company, fallback X-Entity) to the right tenant and the runtime never sees other tenants' data.
 The data directory's location depends on whether the tenant runs sandboxed or in-host:

 Placement systemd unit Data directory